ashans/wbcd-classifier/README.md

-# wbcd_classifier
+# Classifiers for WBCD dataset
-Classifiers for WBCD dataset
+Classifier comparison for WBCD dataset